-Space4Climate is a group whose members span government, industry and academia, working in partnership to raise the profile of, and support, the UK’s world-leading climate community in delivering, sustaining and making use of trusted climate information from space.
+Our members span government, industry and academia, working in partnership to support and raise the profile of the UK’s world-leading climate science and services community.

 Climate data from space

 Climate data from space can be used to provide information on past or future changes in ‘typical’ environmental conditions experienced in geographic areas of interest.
 Understanding variability in a location – what is ‘normal’, as well as how this is changing – is important for a variety of climate services.
 Decision support and monitoring services that make use of climate data from space can help to improve our environment and our lives including:

 - Understanding and monitoring climate change

 - Design of our cities, infrastructure, homes and workplaces

 - Security and quality of the food on our plates